programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

     --nodes:Company companies.csv
     --relationships:CONTAINS director_details.csv \
 ```
-> {% include figure.html filename="multiplatform.png" caption="Multiplatfrom notice" %} Note: On Windows machines the file will also be located in the bin directory except it will have a .bat extension.
+> Note: On Windows machines the file will also be located in the bin directory except it will have a .bat extension.

 This process assumes that your data is cleanly separated into node and edge CSV files.
 The columns in each CSV will have to be properly named to tell the import tools how to properly create relationships.